rebecca-hh-rosen/your_next_pageturner_backend/README.md

 The resulting recommendation system is currently implemented and running through a Flask/Yarn enabled frontend, as a collaboration with software engineer, James Sharpe.
-This can be found at http://jameswrightsharpe.me/your-next-page-turner/.
+This can be found at [his website](<https://your-next-page-turner.firebaseapp.com/>).